fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ![tests fixed](../../images/11/8.png)

-#### 11.9 Simple end to end -tests
+#### 11.9 Simple end to end tests

 The current set of tests use [Jest](https://jestjs.io/) to ensure that the React components work as intended.
 This is exactly the same thing that is done in section [Testing React apps](/en/part5/testing_react_apps) of part 5.

 Testing components in isolation is quite useful but that still does not ensure that the system as a whole works as we wish.
-To have more confidence about this, let us write a couple of really simple end to end -tests with the [Cypress](https://www.cypress.io/) library similarly what we do in section [End to end testing](/en/part5/end_to_end_testing) of part 5.
+To have more confidence about this, let us write a couple of really simple end to end tests with the [Cypress](https://www.cypress.io/) library similarly what we do in section [End to end testing](/en/part5/end_to_end_testing) of part 5.

 So, setup Cypress (you'll find [here](/en/part5/end_to_end_testing/) all info you need) and use this test at first: